 - The project will not adversely affect existing fish and wildlife habitat. - Adverse impacts to protected species are not anticipated.
 Special measures will be incorporated during project construction to avoid or minimize adverse effects to any listed endangered, threatened, or species of special concern that may be present (see Environmental Compliance and Commitments in Section 4).
-Consultation began May 1, 2015 on a list of threatened, endangered and state Special Concern species.
-No incidental take of protected species is anticipated. - Coordination with the Florida State Historic Preservation Officer and appropriate federally recognized tribes is ongoing.
-It is anticipated that the proposed project will cause no adverse effect on any sites of cultural or historic significance and prior to implementation this project will be fully in compliance with the National Historic Preservation Act through finalized consultation. - The project is in compliance with the Clean Water Act.
+Consultation with FWS began May 1, 2015 on a list of threatened, endangered and state Special Concern species.
+No incidental take of protected species is anticipated.
+By letter dated March 30, 2016, FWS concurred with Corps Determinations. - Coordination with the Florida State Historic Preservation Officer and appropriate federally recognized tribes is complete.
+It is anticipated that the proposed project will cause no adverse effect on any sites of cultural or historic significance.
+The Florida State Historic Preservation Office has concurred with this determination. - The project is in compliance with the Clean Water Act.
 A Water Quality Certificate for this project will be acquired from Florida Department of Environmental Protection.
-All State water quality requirements will be followed. - The U.S. Army Corps of Engineers (Corps) is coordinating a consistency determination under the guidelines of the Coastal Zone Management Act (CZMA) through the circulation of this Environmental Assessment.
+All State water quality requirements will be followed. - The U.S. Army Corps of Engineers (Corps) has coordinated a consistency determination under the guidelines of the Coastal Zone Management Act (CZMA) through the circulation of this Environmental Assessment.
 The Corps has determined that the proposed action is consistent with the State of Florida CZMA programs.
-The Florida CZMA Evaluation can be referenced in Appendix D of this report. - The project will benefit wetlands, along with fish and wildlife habitat, in Everglades National Park, including Taylor Slough and Shark River Slough.
-Wetlands in Northeast Shark River Slough, the Rocky Glades, and the western marl prairies will benefit from the maintenance of a hydraulic ridge just east of the eastern ENP boundary, which should partially restore more natural hydroperiods resulting in a more historic coverage of vegetation. - This finding is being coordinated with the public and agencies in accordance with 40 CFR 1501.4(e) and Engineer Regulation ER 200-2-2 (part 11 and Appendix A).
-The point of contact is Stacie Auvenshine at 904-232-3694 or stacie.j.auvenshine@usace.army.mil.
+The Florida CZMA Evaluation can be referenced in Appendix D of this report.
+Florida Department of Environmental Protection State Clearinghouse has concurred that the project is conditionally consistent, pending issuance of a Water Quality Certificate. - The project will benefit wetlands, along with fish and wildlife habitat, in Everglades National Park (ENP), including Taylor Slough and Shark River Slough.
+Wetlands in Northeast Shark River Slough, the Rocky Glades, and the western marl prairies will benefit from the maintenance of a hydraulic ridge just east of the eastern ENP boundary, which should partially restore more natural hydroperiods resulting in a more historic coverage of vegetation.

+This finding has been coordinated with the public and agencies in accordance with 40 CFR 1501.4(e) and Engineer Regulation ER 200-2-2 (part 11 and Appendix A).
+The point of contact is Stacie Auvenshine at 904-232-3694 or stacie, j.auvenshine@usace.army.mil.